TarangRanpara/EMFoS/Notebooks/README.md

 1. Compute scores for given summary using supported evaluation metrics.
 2. Take data from both sets and average out the ratings
 3. Normalize between [0-1]
-4. From normalized average scores, make two variants of human evaluation score. (one variant is weighted average of qualitative params and another is subjective score)
+4. From normalized average scores, make two variants of the human evaluation score. (one variant is a weighted average of qualitative params and another is a subjective score)
-5. Measure pearson and spearman-rank correlation of both variant with each scores computed in step-1.
+5. Measure Pearson and spearman-rank correlation of both variants with each score computed in step-1.

 ## Directory Structure